icicleio/docs/docs/manual/coroutines.md

 ## Coroutines in v1.x vs v2.x

-The v2.0 branch (under development) takes advantage of two new features in PHP 7: generator delegation and generator return expressions.
+Icicle v2.0 (master branch) (under development) takes advantage of two new features in PHP 7: generator delegation and generator return expressions.

 Coroutines in v2.0 return values using the `return` keyword like a normal function.
-If a coroutine does not use `return`, the coroutine will resolve will `null`, just like a normal function that does not use `return` (or uses `return` without an expression).
-Requiring the use of `return` allows `yield from` to be used in coroutines, delegating to another coroutine without the overhead of creating another `Coroutine` object.
+If a coroutine does not use `return` with an expression, the coroutine will resolve will `null`, just like a normal function that does not use `return` (or uses `return` without an expression).
+Requiring the use of `return` allows `yield from` to be used in coroutines, delegating to another coroutine without the overhead of creating and resolving a separate `Coroutine` object.

+As an additional bonus, PHP 7 does not require parentheses around yield statements used as an expression (e.g.: `$result = (yield $awaitable);` can be written as `$result = yield $awaitable;` in PHP 7).

 ```php
 // PHP 5.5+